robocode-dev/tank-royale/schema/README.md

 # Schema used for the network communication protocol

-This directory contains the schema of the protocol used by Robocode Tank Royale for network communication between:
+This module contains the schema of the protocol used by Robocode Tank Royale for network communication between:

 - server
 - bots